 One mega-analysis even showed that D.A.R.E. graduates had higher rates of drug use than the non-D.A.R.E. control group.
 Even the Department of Education dropped D.A.R.E. from it list of “evidence-based” prevention programs.

-Teen alcohol and other drug use is a serious issue that continues to concern parents, educators, and young people themselves.
-Instead of celebrating a program that has consistently failed, we should seize this anniversary to institute real drug education.
+Teen alcohol and other drug use is a serious issue.
+It continues to concern parents, educators, and young people themselves.
+Instead of celebrating a program that has consistently failed, we should seize real drug education.

 My daughter’s pronouncement back in 1987 prompted me to use my research skills.
-I began looking critically at and writing extensively about D.A.R.E. and other school-based prevention.
-I’ve learned that a combination of our drug-obsessed culture (think alcohol, caffeine and the proliferating pharmaceuticals); the abject failure of scare tactics, risk warnings and zero tolerance policies to deter; and teenagers’ ability to and insistence upon making their own decisions means we must shift gears.
+I began looking critically at and writing about D.A.R.E. and other school-based prevention.
+I’ve learned about our drug-obsessed culture (think alcohol, caffeine and legal drugs).
+The abject failure of scare tactics, risk warnings and zero tolerance policies to deter.
+And teenagers’ ability to and insistence upon making their own decisions.
+This means we must shift gears.

-Just as with sexuality education, we must acknowledge that although abstinence would be ideal, it may not be realistic.
+Just as with sexuality education, we know that although abstinence would be ideal, it may not be realistic.
 This necessitates a fallback plan that goes beyond zero tolerance and stresses safety first.
 I’m grateful that my own kids made it out of the teen years as healthy, whole young adults.
-And I hope that parents and educators will be open to innovative strategies, such as those featured in the Safety First Project of the Drug Policy Alliance.
+And I hope that parents and educators will be open to innovative strategies, such as those in the Safety First Project of the Drug Policy Alliance.
 They challenge the failed status quo.

 Source for National DARE Day

 Posted with minor edits by permission of Dr. Marsha Rosenbaum.
 She is director of the Safety First Project at the Drug Policy Alliance.
 Dr. Rosenbaum is a National Institute on Drug Abuse scholar and parent of four children.

 Note about National DARE Day

-Presidents annually declare a “National DARE Day” in April.
+Presidents yearly declare a “National DARE Day” in April.
 Yet they never questioning the effectiveness of the failed program.
-The appropriate date for that day would be April first — April Fool’s Day.
+The best date for that day would be April first — April Fool’s Day.